Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for Burgers' equation

-Further insight in the three methods is obtained through the energy spectrum.
-We define the energy spectrum of a field $u$ as $|\hat{u}_k|^2 / 2$, where $\hat{u}_k$ is the discrete Fourier transform of $u$ at wavenumber $k$. \Cref{fig:burgers_spectrum} shows the energy spectra at the final time, averaged over the $1000$ solutions.
+Further insight in the four models is obtained through the energy spectrum.
+We define the energy spectrum of a field $u$ as $|\hat{u}(k)|^2 / 2$, where $\hat{u}(k)$ is the Fourier transform of $u$ at wavenumber $k$. \Cref{fig:burgers_spectrum} shows the energy spectra at the final time, averaged over the $1000$ solutions.
 Individual DNS solutions have noisy spectra that fluctuate around the theoretical slope of $k^{-2}$ in the inertial range.
 The averaged DNS spectrum is smooth, and adheres to the theoretical slope for the inertial range.
-The DNS grid spacing is just small enough to resolve part of the dissipation range, and fully resolves the inertial range.
+The DNS grid spacing is small enough to resolve both the dissipation and inertial ranges.

+The filtered DNS spectrum stays on top of the DNS spectrum for the low wavenumbers, and becomes damped for the highest wavenumbers.
+This is because the transfer function of the filter $f^{\Delta, h}$ is close to $1$ for low wavenumbers, but decays for larger wavenumbers (see \cref{fig:filter-spectra}).
+The filtered DNS spectra are shown beyond the cut-off wavenumbers $N / 2$ of the coarse $h$-grids.
+These spectra are obtained by evaluating $\bar{u}^{\Delta, h}(x)$ \emph{at all the DNS grid points $x$}, and then applying the Fourier transform on the DNS grid.
+Since $f^{\Delta, h}$ is not a spectral cut-off filter, the spectrum of $\bar{u}^{\Delta, h}(x^h_i)$ restricted to the coarse $h$-grid points $x^h_i$, computed with a coarse $h$-grid discrete Fourier transform, is slightly different from the spectrum of $\bar{u}^{\Delta, h}(x)$ computed on the DNS grid.
+In the more detailed zoom-in box, we therefore show the spectrum of $\bar{u}^{\Delta, h}(x^h_i)$, which is not defined beyond the cut-off wavenumber $N / 2$ of the $h$-grid.

+The LES-FVM spectra are all evaluated on the $h$-grid, and they are therefore not defined beyond $N / 2$.
 For all three grid sizes, the no-closure solution has too much energy in the highest resolved wavenumbers.
 This is common in LES, and part of the motivation for using a dissipative closure model.
-The filtered DNS spectrum stays on top of the DNS spectrum for the low wavenumbers, and becomes damped for the highest resolved wavenumbers.
-This is because the transfer function of the grid-filter $f^{h \to H}$ is close to $1$ for low wavenumbers, but decays for larger wavenumbers.
-The classical SFS spectrum stays close to the filtered DNS spectrum at the lower wavenumbers, but at the highest resolved wavenumbers, it is \emph{too dissipative}.
-The filter-swap SFS spectrum exactly overlaps with the filtered DNS spectrum, and avoids this excessive damping.
+The classic flux $\tau^{\Delta, h}_\text{classic}$ is not dissipative enough.
+For the first two resolutions, it even shows signs of instability in the highest wavenumbers.
+The improved flux $\tau^{\Delta, h}_\text{classic+flux}$ gives a spectrum closer to the filtered DNS than $\tau^{\Delta, h}_\text{classic}$, but at the highest resolved wavenumbers, it is generally \emph{too dissipative}.
+It also shows a sign of instability at the highest wavenumbers.
+This is likely because the DNS-aided closure term $\tau^{\Delta, h}_\text{classic+flux}(u)$ does not depend on the LES-FVM solution $v^{\Delta, h}_\text{classic+flux}$ at all.
+As $v^{\Delta, h}_\text{classic+flux}$ starts to decorrelate from $\bar{u}^{\Delta, h}$, the DNS-aided closure term becomes less accurate over time and even detrimental at the highest wavenumbers.
+The correct flux $\tau^{\Delta, h}_\text{classic+flux+div}$ gives a spectrum that perfectly overlaps with the $h$-grid variant of the filtered DNS spectrum (in the zoom-in box).